-Also note: The basic framework leaves open in which legal and/or operational environment it functions.
-Depending on the agreements made within the scheme, certain exchanges of data might be executed inspired by iSHARE functional and technical agreements, while not falling within the scope of legal and operational agreements.
+Note that the basic framework depicted above does not state anything about the legal and/or operational environment, in which it functions.
+Depending on the agreements made within the iSHARE scheme, certain provisions of service(s) might be fuelled by functional and technical agreements, while not falling within the scope of any legal and operational agreement.

-Data Consumer
+Service Consumer

-The Data Consumer is an abstract role that represents an entity that (requests,) receives, and uses certain data from a Data Provider.
-The Data Consumer represents the entity that is on the receiving end of a data exchange.
+The Service Consumer is an abstract role that represents a machine that (requests,) receives, and uses certain services, such as data, from a Service Provider.
+The Service Consumer represents the entity that is on the receiving end of service provision.